Gove360/Gove360/README.md

 - 👋 Hi, I’m @Gove360
-- 👀 I’m interested in watching movie's
+- 👀 I’m interested to watching movie's
 - 🌱 I’m currently learning b-tech-ai&ds
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...